SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Specializing in popular American favorites, Hillstone Restaurant is among the most popular venues for lunch and dinner in Fisherman’s Wharf.

-A choice of burgers starts at around $23 and $14 for a traditional Caesar salad is terrific value.
-A pleasant place for a relaxed family dinner, the steaks and chops are priced in the $30 to $65 price bracket and come highly recommended.
+Your choices of burgers start at around $23, and at $14, their traditional Caesar salad is terrific value.
+The steaks and chops are priced in the $30 to $65 price bracket and come highly recommended.

 Fish Special of the day at Scoma's